Bone marrow test

 Types of cancer it is used for

-Bone marrow tests are most often done for cancers that are most likely to affect the bone marrow, such as
+Bone marrow tests are usually done for cancers that are most likely to affect the bone marrow, such as

 But it can be done for any type of cancer if your doctor thinks your bone marrow could contain cancer cells, or needs to rule this out for any reason.